LayerNext/docs/docs/08-python-sdk/02-upload-download.md

 client.download_collection("<collection_id>", "human", ["project1_id", "project2_id"], "/my/custom/path")
 ```

 ## 2.6.
-Trash items from a Collection
+Trash Items from a Collection

-With this SDK function, all or a subset of frames in a given collection can be moved to the trash.
+With this SDK function, all or a subset of items in a given collection can be moved to the trash.

 ```python
 trash_objects_from_collection(collection_id, query, filter)